HairySpoon/htlfc/docs/README.md

 The user may examine the unpacked content between the two steps.
 Use either `--pause` option from the command line, or select "Unpack and  Open Browser" from the graphical interface.

 ## Usage
-These instructions describe invocation of HTLFC simply as `htlfc.py`.
+These instructions invoke HTLFC simply as `htlfc`.
 Depending on the user's environment, it may be necessary to include the full path to the executable.

 ### Command Line
 Try this from the command line:

->`htlfc.py infile outfile`
+>`htlfc infile outfile`

 Where `infile` is one of the supported hypertext formats and (the optional) `outfile` will contain the result of conversion.